 When we extend new sewer pipes into growing areas, or rehabilitate or replace aging pipes in older communities, we build enough capacity in those pipes to handle future growth.
 This is called reserve capacity.

 SAC is a one-time fee we bill local governments for use of the reserve capacity in the Metropolitan Disposal System.
 We charge SAC whenever a new property is built or an existing property renovation/remodel causes increased capacity demand.

 SAC pays for the reserve capacity through capital or debt service payments associated only with the reserve capacity portion of the system.

 Local governments may also charge, on top of the MCES SAC fee, a local SAC or add-on fee for capacity in the local sewer system.

 One SAC is based on 274 gallons per day of potential capacity

 .
 It is not based on actual or expected usage.
 Low usage benefits are realized through low monthly treatment bills.
 Instead, SAC is based on the capacity needed for wastewater to flow effectively under maximum potential usage.

-In 2017, MCES will use $39.4 million from SAC revenues to support capital expenses and debt service associated with providing needed reserve capacity in the Metropolitan Disposal System.
+In 2018, MCES is using $41.9 million from SAC revenues to support capital expenses and debt service associated with providing needed reserve capacity in the regional wastewater system.
 Learn more about SAC.

 More information about MCES Funding & Finance.